pbar1/blog/content/post/analyzing-a-codebase.md

 +++
-title = "Analyzing a Codebase Before Refactoring" date = "2017-10-31" author = "Pierce Bartine" description = "Some interesting metrics to run on source text before compilation"
+title = "Analyzing a Codebase" date = "2017-10-31"
+author = "Pierce Bartine"
+description = "Some interesting metrics to run on source text before compilation"